darnstrom/lmpc/README.md

-**lmpc** is a Python  package for Model Predictive Control (MPC) of linear systems.
-It bring the functionality of the Julia package [LinearMPC.jl](https://github.com/darnstrom/LinearMPC.jl) to Python.
+**lmpc** is a Python  package for Model Predictive Control (MPC) of linear systems, brining the functionality of the Julia package [LinearMPC.jl](https://github.com/darnstrom/LinearMPC.jl) to Python.
-It aims to provide a user-friendy experience, while at the same time being able to generate  _high-performant_ and _lightweight_ C-code that can easily be used on embedded systems.
+It aims to provide a user-friendly experience, while simultaneously being able to generate  _high-performant_ and _lightweight_ C-code that can easily be used on embedded systems.
 The package supports code generation for the Quadratic Programming solver [DAQP](https://github.com/darnstrom/daqp), and for explicit solutions computed by [ParametricDAQP.jl](https://github.com/darnstrom/ParametricDAQP.jl).

+A simplified version (see the, soon to be released, documentation for a more complete formulation) of the solved problem is

 $$
 \begin{align}